LeaderPortfolio

 Early Life

 John Robert Menard Jr. was born on January 22, 1940, in Eau Claire, Wisconsin.
-He was the eldest of eight children in a Catholic family.
-His father, John Menard Sr., was a university professor, and his mother, Rosemary, was a school teacher.
-From a young age, Menard showed a strong work ethic, a trait that would define his future.
+He was the eldest of eight children in a devout Catholic family.
+His father, John Menard Sr., was a university professor, and his mother, Rosemary, was a grade school teacher.
+Menard attended Eau Claire Regis High School and later graduated from the University of Wisconsin–Eau Claire with a degree in business and a minor in psychology.
+He started a small construction business while in college.

 Rise to Success